TITLE XII

 Section 162-H:12

-I. Whenever the committee determines that any term or condition of any certificate issued under this chapter is being violated, it shall, in writing, notify the person holding the certificate of the specific violation and order the person to immediately terminate the violation.
-If, 15 days after receipt of the order, the person has failed or neglected to terminate the violation, the committee may suspend the person's certificate.
-Except for emergencies, prior to any suspension, the committee shall give written notice of its consideration of suspension and of its reasons therefor and shall provide opportunity for a prompt hearing.

 II.
+Whenever the department administratively determines, on its own or in response to a complaint, that any term or condition of any certificate issued under this chapter or prior law is being violated, it shall, in writing, notify the certificate holder of the specific violation and order the person to immediately terminate the violation.
+If, 15 days after receipt of the order, the person has failed or neglected to terminate the violation, the department shall notify the committee, which may suspend the person's certificate, or impose a fine not to exceed $10,000 per day until the violation is corrected.
+Except for emergencies, prior to any suspension or imposition of a fine, the committee shall give written notice of its consideration of suspension or imposition of a fine and of its reasons therefor and shall provide opportunity for a prompt hearing.

-The committee may suspend a person's certificate if the committee determines that the person has made a material misrepresentation in the application or, in the supplemental or additional statements of fact or studies required of the applicant, or if the committee determines that the person has violated the provisions of this chapter or any rule adopted under this chapter.
+III.
+Upon petition of the department, the committee may suspend a certificate if the committee determines that a person has made a material misrepresentation in the application, or in the supplemental or additional statements of fact, or studies required of the applicant, or if the committee determines that the person has violated the provisions of this chapter, or any rule adopted under this chapter.
 Except for emergencies, prior to any suspension, the committee shall give written notice of its consideration of suspension and of its reasons therefor and shall provide an opportunity for a prompt hearing.

-IV.
-Notwithstanding any other provision of this chapter, each of the other state agencies having jurisdiction shall retain all of its powers and duties of enforcement.
+V. Notwithstanding any other provision of this chapter, each of the other state agencies having permitting, or other regulatory authority shall retain all of its powers and duties of enforcement.

 Section 162-H:13

-Complete verbatim records shall be kept by the committee of all hearings, and records of all other actions, proceedings and correspondence of the committee shall be maintained, all of which records shall be open to the public inspection as provided for under RSA 91-A.
+162-H:13 Records. – Complete verbatim records shall be kept by the committee of all hearings, and records of all other actions, proceedings, and correspondence of the committee, including submittals of information and reports by members of the public, shall be maintained, all of which records shall be open to the public inspection and copying as provided for under RSA 91-A. Committee records regarding pending applications for a certificate shall also be made available on a website.

 Section 162-H:14

-I. If the site evaluation committee at any time during its deliberations relative to an application for a certificate deems it to be in the public interest, it may temporarily suspend its deliberations and time frame established under RSA 162-H:7.
+I. If the site evaluation committee, at any time while an application for a certificate is before it, deems it to be in the public interest, it may temporarily suspend its deliberations and time frame established under RSA 162-H:7.

 II.
 [Repealed.]